Gauge Symmetry in Quantum Simulation: Introduction

 In this work, we explain how quantum simulations can be conducted respecting gauge symmetry.
 We will consider both protocols with and without the singlet constraint.
 In Sec.~\ref{sec:H_ext-and-H_inv}, we start with emphasizing a simple fact: using gauge singlets is only one of many ways to represent physical states.
 We can choose a convenient option depending on the device and the problem in our hands.
 We provide analogies with a well-known example --- the Becchi-Rouet-Stora-Tyutin (BRST) quantization~\cite{Kugo:1979gm,Peskin:1995ev,Weinberg:1996kr} --- that provides us with a better intuition for the meaning of ``physical states", and a few examples of non-singlet descriptions to illustrate the important points.

 Whether one uses singlets or non-singlets for quantum simulations, it is convenient if one can project arbitrary non-singlet states to the corresponding singlet states.
-In Sec.~\ref{sec:singlet_simulation}, we provide such a procedure for SU($N$) gauge theory for any $N$ and any dimension.
+In Sec.~\ref{sec:singlet_projection}, we provide such a procedure for SU($N$) gauge theory for any $N$ and any dimension.
 The projection naturally adopts a form of Linear Combinations of Unitaries (LCU)~\cite{Childs:2012gwh} or Quantum Singular Value Transformation (QSVT)~\cite{Yoder:2014sls,Gilyen:2018khw} and thus can be implemented on a quantum computer.
 To do so, the use of non-compact variables is a key ingredient.
 This projection makes simulations with singlet states technically straightforward.
+As another option, we show how to include a penalty term that removes non-singlet states from the low-energy spectrum, keeping the efficiency of the quantum circuits, in Sec.~\ref{sec:penalty_G^2}.
 As simulations with non-singlet states, we consider two options in Sec.~\ref{sec:nonsinglet_simulations}: non-singlet excitations of a gauge-invariant state and singlet excitations of a wave packet.

 Finally, Sec.~\ref{sec:numerical_test} provides crucial numerical validation of convergence criteria.
 Specifically, it presents systematic numerical experiments on simplified $\mathrm{S}^n$ models (bosons constrained to $n$-spheres) that capture the essential physics of the scalar mass terms in the orbifold lattice.
 These experiments on classical computers quantify how truncation error depends on the discretization scale $\delta_x$ and mass $m$, establishing that $\delta_x\lesssim 1/\sqrt{m}$ is required for accurate low-energy physics.
 As a bonus, this section clarifies how the state $\ket{\mathcal{G}}$ used for the singlet projection protocol introduced in Sec.~\ref{sec:singlet_simulation} can be constructed.
 These also demonstrate that Trotter step sizes are determined by physical energy scales (like $m$), not by the ultraviolet cutoff $\Lambda$, confirming that high-energy modes don't spoil the simulation efficiency.